hughperkins/coriander/README.md

 ```
 - end-to-end tests are at [test/cocl](test/cocl)

+## Roadmap

+- I'm working on adding branching transforms, to get rid of `goto` and `label` statements, and replace with `if`, `for`, `while`
+  - this seems plausibly necessary for usage on Intel HD5500
+  - in any case it makes the output way more humanly readable
+- It's mostly working.
+There are some pathological cases I'm not sure can be handled
+  - so I need to re-enable opencl generation from these remaining `goto`/`label` nodes
+- then I'm going to test against the tensorflow sqrt unary operator kernel, on HD5500, and try to figure out why that is not working, and/or how to get it to work ok

 ## Related projects

 - Eigen-CL: Minimally-tweaked fork of Eigen, which can be compiled/run using cuda-on-cl, on an OpenCL device, https://bitbucket.org/hughperkins/eigen/commits/branch/eigen-cl